SFU-CMPT-201/a8-pub/README.md

   /home/cmpt201$
   ```

-* Your shell should implement a few internal commands described below.
-Internal commands are
-  built-in commands of the shell itself, as opposed to a separate program that is executed.
-You
-  should not fork new processes for internal commands as they are built-in.
-All the commands should
-  be *case-sensitive*.
-For all error messages, *use the macros defined in `msgs.h` for correct
-  formatting* and print out to the *standard error* stream.
-    * `exit`: Exit the shell program.
-If the user provides any argument, abort the operation and
-      print out this error message: `exit: too many arguments`.
-    * `pwd`: Display the current working directory.
-Use the `getcwd()` function.
-If `getcwd()`
-      returns an error, display the error message using `perror("pwd")`.
-If the user provides any
-      argument, abort the operation and print out this error message: `pwd: too many arguments`.
-    * `cd`: Change the current working directory.
-Use the `chdir()` function.
-If `chdir()` returns
-      an error, display the error message using `perror("cd")`.
-If the user passed in more than one
-      argument, abort the operation and print out this error message: `cd: too many arguments`.
+  If you cannot get the current directory, you should print out this error message: `shell: unable
-      Additionally, implement the following features:
-        * Change to the home directory if no argument is provided.
-        * Support `~` for the home folder.
-For example, `cd ~/cmpt201` should change to the
-          "cmpt201" directory under the current user's home directory.
-Issuing `cd ~` will switch to
-          the home directory.
-        * Support `-` for changing back to the previous directory.
-For example, suppose that the
-          current working directory is `/home` and you issued `cd /` to change to the root
-          directory.
-Then, `cd -` will switch back to the `/home` directory.
-        * You may find the `getuid()` and `getpwuid()` functions useful.
-They allow you to gather
-          useful information about the current user.
-    * `help`: Display help information on internal commands.
-        * If the first argument is one of the internal commands, use the macros in `msgs.h` to print
-          out the command and the help message to the standard output stream.
-For example, if the
-          command is `cd`, print out `cd: change the current directory`.
-        * If the first argument is not an internal command, use the macros in `msgs.h` to print out
-          the program name and the help message to the standard output stream.
-For example, if
-          argument is `ls`, print out `ls: external command or application`.
-        * If there is more than one argument, display this error message: `help: too many
-          arguments`.
-        * If there is no argument provided, list all the supported internal commands one by one with
-          their corresponding help messages.
+  to get current directory`
 * Your shell should not terminate when a user presses `CTRL-C`.
 Thus, you need to write a signal
   handler for `SIGINT`.
     * Have the signal handler display the help information (same as the `help` command).
     * Then re-display the command-prompt before returning.
     * A user can press `CTRL-C` anytime and interrupt system calls that are being executed.
 Thus,
-      you need to properly check the return value of a system call and also check `errno`.
-More
+      you need to properly check the return value of a system call to check if there was an error
-      specifically, you need to understand which value `errno` gets when a signal interrupts a
+      and also check `errno` to check which error it was.
+More specifically, you need to understand
-      system call.
-You need to differentiate signal interrupts from regular errors.
+      which value `errno` is the error was because of `SIGINT`.
+You need to handle `SIGINT` errors
+      differently from other errors.

 ## Task 2: History Feature

 The next task is to modify your shell to provide a history feature that allows the user access up to
 the 10 most recently entered commands.
 Start numbering the user's commands at 0 and increment for
 each command entered.
 These numbers will grow past 9.
 For example, if the user has entered 35
 commands, then the most recent 10 will be numbered 15 through 34.
-For all error messages, *use the
+For all error messages, use the
-macros defined in `msgs.h` for correct formatting* and print out to the *standard error* stream.
+macros defined in `msgs.h` for correct formatting.

 * First, implement an internal command `history` which displays the 10 most recent commands executed
   in the shell.
 If there are less than 10 commands entered, display all the commands entered so far.